San Diego Employment Lawyer

 Do you need an Employment Lawyer?

-At Bodell Law Group, our attorneys have an extensive knowledge of employment law and are prepared to file suit against employers when our clients have suffered from workplace discrimination or harassment based on their inclusion in one or more of these protected categories.
+At Bodell Law Group, we have an extensive knowledge of employment law and are prepared to file suit against employers when our clients have suffered from workplace discrimination or harassment based on their inclusion in one or more of these protected categories.
 In addition, we help our clients file claims with the appropriate agencies that have been charged with enforcing fair employment practices, including the Department of Fair Employment & Housing (DFEH) and the Equal Employment Opportunity Commission (EEOC).

 Type of Employment Cases We Cover: